LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

 When installing these packages, make sure that the versions are the same as the .NET Core version your project is using.
 You can confirm this is the case by reviewing the code in your ``csproj`` file.

 With these packages installed, you are ready to go!

+.. admonition:: Note

+   If you are a Mac user and are getting errors related to versioning with package installs because you have multiple versions of .NET on your machine, you may need to uninstall several versions of .NET.
+   You will find a number of approaches for uninstalling .NET online, but here is `one <https://devkimchi.com/2021/11/24/removing-dotnet-sdks-from-macos-manually/>`__ to get you started.

 Scaffolding Identity in an Exisiting Project
 --------------------------------------------